RiccardoAncarani/DirSync-Poc/README.md

 - You don't see the exact attribute that was modified
 - You don't see who performed that action
+- ACL parsing logic was completely stolen from SharpHound.
+Life is too short.

 So how can you use this?